-The other takeaway here is that plywood is almost $200 cheaper than the cheapest hardwood.
+The other takeaway here is that plywood is a full $100 cheaper than the cheapest hardwood.
 So if you’re like me and hate laminate with a passion, plywood floors are a good way to get the hardwood look for less.

 2. Ease of Installation

 I called the Home Depot pro desk in advance and asked if they were able to rip 4’x8′ pieces of plywood into strips for me; they said yes, had me order the plywood online, and had the planks ready for me in a few hours.